redpesk-common/modbus-binding/docs/3-configuration.md

 * int64 => 4 registers
 * float, floatabcd, floatdabc, ...

-Nevertheless user may also add its own encoding/decoding format to handle device specific representation (ex: device info string),or custom application encoding (ex: float to uint16 for an analog output).
-Custom encoder/decoder are stored within user plugin (see sample at src/plugins/kingpigeon).
+Nevertheless the user may also add its own encoding/decoding format to handle device specific representation (ex: device info string), or custom application encoding (ex: float to uint16 for an analog output).
+Custom encoders/decoders are stored within user plugins (see sample at `src/plugins/kingpigeon`).

 ## API usage

-Modbus binding creates one api/verb by sensor.
-By default each sensor api/verb is prefixed by the RTU uid.
-With following config mak
+Modbus binding creates one verb per sensor.
+By default each sensor verb is prefixed by the RTU uid.

+`conf.d/project/etc` contains multiple working examples.
+`eastron-sdm72d.json` uses serial Modbus, the others use Ethernet Modbus.

+### Sample TCP modbus-binding config

 ```json
 "modbus": [